 - Additional reading

 1. How does Colorado criminal law define bodily injury?

-“Serious bodily injury” means bodily injury which, either at the time of the actual injury or at a later time, involves a substantial risk of death, a substantial risk of serious permanent disfigurement, a substantial risk of protracted loss or impairment of the function of any part or organ of the body, or breaks, fractures, or burns of the second or third degree.2
+“Serious bodily injury” means bodily injury which, either at the time of the actual injury or at a later time, involves a substantial risk of death, a substantial risk of serious permanent disfigurement, a substantial risk of protracted loss or impairment of the function of any part or organ of the body, or breaks, fractures, a penetrating knife or penetrating gunshot wound, or burns of the second or third degree.2

 Reading the above definitions, you will note a very clear distinction: one of degree.
 Colorado criminal law concurs.3 On one side of the spectrum is fear of a bodily injury and on the other end of the spectrum is death.
 Knowing where bodily injury ends and when serious bodily injury begins is sometimes difficult.

 As defined, the term “serious bodily injury” can still be vague or confusing.
 The definition of “serious bodily injury” has been described as subjective and defined by undefined terms.
 As such, a defendant in a criminal case claimed the term’s use was unconstitutional.
 The Court disagreed, affirming the definition is not facially unconstitutionally vague.4 So, what does it mean?
 Where does serious bodily injury begin on the spectrum so that a district attorney can use it against an alleged offender to enhance the penalties?